phytoporg/chessboardgen/README.md

 In linux, from the root dir:

-`cmake -H. -Bbuild && cmake --build build --config Release -- -j16`
+`mkdir build; cmake -H. -Bbuild && cmake --build build --config Release -- -j16`

 If you're on OSX or Windows, the instructions should be similar though you may need to specify a different generator.
 I mostly tried to keep this all portable but this has only been tested in Linux, so your mileage may vary.